navigating complexity, building resilience

 Approach to Treatment

 We, Drs.
 Roseanne and Carl Middleton, completed Ph.D.'s in Clinical Psychology at Texas Tech University in 1993, with pre-doctoral internship training at the Institute of Pennsylvania Hospital.
 Our education and training emphasized Behavior Therapy, Cognitive Behavioral Therapy, Interpersonal Psychotherapy, Group Therapy, and Psychodynamic Psychotherapy.
 We've participated in continuing education workshops and seminars over the years on Psychoactive Substance Use Disorders, Personality Disorders, Suicide Prevention & Intervention, Modified Therapeutic Communities, Eye-movement Desensitization & Reprocessing, Cognitive Processing Therapy, Dialectical Behavior Therapy, EEG Biofeedback, clinical supervision, multicultural issues in treatment, gender identity, Recovery Oriented CBT for Psychosis, correctional psychology, ethics, and others.
 We have provided direct services in a variety of settings for over two decades.

 Figuring Out What to Do

-Understanding these characteristics enables the patient and therapist to arrive at a formulation or understanding of how that particular person, the patient, might have developed and continues to experience the difficulties that lead him or her to seek treatment.
-Putting the pieces of this investigation together provides a rough initial picture of how the patient operates in the world, as well as likely factors contributing to his or her concerns.
-Using this theory as a starting point, the patient and psychologist may develop a road map for treatment (sometimes delineated as a written treatment plan).
+Understanding these characteristics enables the patient and therapist to arrive at a formulation or understanding of how a particular person might have developed and continues to experience challenges that lead him, her, or them to seek treatment.
+Putting the pieces of this investigation together provides a rough initial picture of how a person operates in the world, as well as likely factors contributing to his, her, or their concerns.
+Using this as a starting point, together we develop a road map for our therapy experience (sometimes delineated as a written treatment plan).